IntelRealSense/librealsense/tools/rs-imu-calibration/README.md

 D435i cameras arrive from the factory without IMU calibration.
 Hence the values may be slightly off.
 In order to improve accuracy, a calibration procedure should be done.
 The rs-imu-calibration tool walks you through the calibration steps and saves the calibration coefficients to the EEPROM, to be applied automatically by the driver.

+## Limitations
+This tool is provided as a convenience as well as demonstrating the process to calibrate the IMU on the camera.
+While it achieves good overall results, factors below may affect its performance:
+  a) it requires positioning the camera device in 6 designated orientations and alignment either horizontally or vertically depends on orientation.
+Better alignment
+     minimizes error and improves accuracy.
+  b) the tool optimizes all directions as a whole, so while the average acceleration result is close to gravity acceleration (9.8 m/s2), sometimes acceleration in
+     individual direction may be slightly under or over perfect gravity acceleration.

+In case calibration performance from the tool does not meet required accuracy for your use case, please try other more sophisticated tools or algorithm, for example, vicalib (https://github.com/arpg/vicalib), to calibrate the device as an alternative, and results can be written to device following methods demonstrated in the tool.

 ## Command Line Parameters